Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "No it wasn't!
 I hate her!" he shouted and ran off to his room.

-"Harry!" shouted Brianna, "It was accident!
-I not want hurt…" Harry's door slammed shut and Brianna sat down in the corner where she'd been standing, and cried with her face in her knees.
+"Harry!" shouted Brianna, "It was an accident!
+I didn't want to hurt…" Harry's door slammed shut and Brianna sat down in the corner where she'd been standing, and cried with her face in her knees.

-"Yes he did!
-I was bad and now he hate me!" she said between her tears.
+"Yes, he did!
+I was bad and now he hates me!" she said between her tears.